 Canadian Income Tax legislation permits an enterprise to issue securities known as flow-through shares, the proceeds of which are used to finance certain exploration expenditures on Canadian resource properties.
 Pursuant to the terms of flow-through share agreements, these shares transfer the tax deductibility of qualifying resource expenditures to investors.
 Proceeds from the issuance of flow-through shares are allocated between the offering of the flow-through share and the estimated premium paid for the implied tax benefit received by the investors as a result of acquiring the flow-through share.
-The premium, if any, is recognized as a liability until such time as the qualifying exploration expenditures are incurred.
-The Company derecognizes the liability to the extent that the qualifying exploration expenditures have been made and recognizes a deferred tax recovery for the amount of the tax reduction renounced to the shareholders.
+The premium, if any, is recognized as a liability until such time as the qualifying exploration expenditures have been made and recognizes the liability to the extent that the qualifying exploration renounced to the shareholders.